Academic Integrity

 Learn how academic integrity works at Adelphi, what to expect during the reporting process, and the support available to you.

 Contact your instructor as soon as possible.
-You have five (5) calendar days from the report to respond, so take time to think through your explanation and gather evidence.
+You have five business days from the date that you receive your “Notification of Possible Academic Integrity Violation” letter to respond, so take time to think through your explanation and gather evidence.
 This process is an investigation, and your response is your chance to present your side and include anything you want in the record.

-The reporting instructor investigates and decides responsibility (not “guilt”) using the preponderance of the evidence standard—whether it’s more likely than not that a violation occurred. eCampus will notify you at each step.
+The reporting instructor investigates and decides responsibility (not “guilt”) using the preponderance of the evidence standard—whether it’s more likely than not that a violation occurred.
+You will receive notice of what is expected of you at each step.

 Use your five days wisely.
 Explain your perspective clearly and attach supporting evidence (drafts, notes, in-class writing, etc.).
 Course policies define what is and isn’t allowed.
 If you did something that is clearly prohibited—especially regarding generative artificial intelligence (GenAI) use—intent may not override the violation.